demisto/content/Packs/Orca/Integrations/Orca/Orca_description.md

-## Hello World
+## Orca Security
-- This section explains how to configure the instance of HelloWorld in Cortex XSOAR.
+This section explains how to configure the instance of Orca Security in Cortex XSOAR.
-- You can use the following API Key: `43ea9b2d-4998-43a6-ae91-aba62a26868c`
+- Get Orca API Key https://us.orcasecurity.net/
+- Check fetch-incidents radio button
+- Choose Orca Alert - Classification as your classifier
+- Choose Orca Mapper as your mapper